Our fees are based on the number of activities:

 Enquire Today

-To allow us to help you plan for your upcoming School Day Tour, please take the time to fill in your details in our booking form below.
+To allow us to help you plan for your upcoming School Day Tour or OSHC Tours, please take the time to fill in your details in our booking form below.

 We will contact you shortly after receiving your submission during business hours to assist you.

-Please Note: Please refer to maximum group sizes before booking
+Please note: Please refer to the maximum group sizes before booking